Gentle Movements

 – have limited mobility

-Qigong (or Chi Kung) is a system of healing exercises and meditation that has been practised in China for thousands of years.
+Qigong (or Chi Kung) is a system of meditative movements that has been practised in China for thousands of years.
 It is a way to prevent disease and improve health.
 Qi is the Chinese word for ‘life energy’, gong means ‘work’ or ‘benefits acquired through perseverance and practice’.
 Thus Qigong means working with life energy.
-Qigong exercises, practised from a standing or seated position, are generally slow and soft movements with a focus on energy flow in the body.

 Yoga is an ancient tradition that originates from India.
 Yoga practice often starts with asanas (postures), pranayama (expansion of vital energy/breathing technique) and relaxation.
 Through increased awareness it can move on to mental and emotional levels.
 Practising yoga has a balancing and harmonising effect.
 There are many different forms of yoga.
-I am mostly interested in a gentle form of yoga that is not about body control, but rather brings freedom to your whole being.
+I am mostly interested in a gentle form of yoga.

 The Prana (vital energy) in yoga corresponds to the Qi in Qigong.
 The focus on energy flow in Qigong corresponds to the increased awareness in Feldenkrais and yoga.